FYDE-S2020/arduino-lab-1-alexali00/Report.md

 4. When lowering the frequency in procedure A, step 4, what is going wrong?
 Brainstorm some solutions.
 Dimmers exist in the real world.
 What is their solution?

-   It flickers visibly as it brightens and dims
+   It flickers visibly as it brightens and dims.
-   Solutions: use a higher frequency so the human eye cannot detect the flickering and do not lower the frequency below a certain threshold
+   Solutions: use a higher frequency so the human eye cannot detect the flickering and do not lower the frequency below a certain threshold.
    Real world solution: increase the frequency and provide the light source with stable power

 5. Why do you need to connect the logic analyzer ground to the ESP32 ground?